R-M85/Boggle/README.md

 Features:

--Supported languages so far: English / Dutch / French
+-Supported languages so far: English / Dutch / French / German

 -Play on a custom-sized Boggle field (maximum field size: 20 by 20)